Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model

 When $\lambda^{\star} > 0$ the sparsity constraint is active, $\sum_k n_k\rho_k^{\star} = S$; when $\lambda^{\star} = 0$, the unconstrained solution already meets or exceeds the target.
-On interior coordinates ($0 < \rho_k^{\star} < 1$), $\rho_k^{\star}$ is strictly decreasing in $q_k$.
-A detailed proof for this theorem is discussed in appendix \ref{proof:prune}. \end{theorem} \paragraph{Interpretation.} The pruning solution mirrors the allocation solution but in the opposite direction: layers with small $q_k$ (low curvature signal, little reducible risk) are pruned aggressively, while high-gain layers are protected.
+On interior coordinates ($0 < \rho_k^{\star} < \rho_{\max}$), $\rho_k^{\star}$ is strictly decreasing in $q_k$.
+A detailed proof for this theorem is discussed in Appendix~\ref{proof:prune}. \end{theorem} \paragraph{Interpretation.} The pruning solution mirrors the allocation solution but in the opposite direction: layers with small $q_k$ (low curvature signal, little reducible risk) are pruned aggressively, while high-gain layers are protected.
 The global multiplier $\lambda^{\star}$ calibrates the pruning depth to meet the sparsity target $S$, playing the same role as the budget multiplier in the allocation program.
 The quadratic choice $\psi(\rho)=\rho^2$ is a surrogate selected for analytic transparency.
 Convexity requires convex $\psi$; monotone degradation is modeled by nondecreasing $\psi$; uniqueness requires strict or strong convexity; and a closed-form inverse-gradient representation requires $\psi'$ to be invertible on the relevant interval.
 Together, the two programs provide a unified curvature-aware framework: allocation enriches layers where gradient information is underexploited, and pruning removes redundancy where unnecessary. \paragraph{Transfer Stability Under Score Drift} The allocation and pruning programs depend on the normalized score vector $q$.
 A domain change can move this vector from $q^{(A)}$ to $q^{(B)}$.
 Appendix~\ref{sec:transfer} bounds the target-objective excess cost incurred when the source score vector is used in place of the target score vector.